Another undocumented mom faces immigration check-in

 They arrived 90 minutes later at the ICE office, at the busy intersection of Congress Parkway and Clark Street in the Loop.

 The scene felt strange.
 Before Lino's prior visits, her supporters had held news conferences and prayer circles outside the federal building, Lino's pastor, Emma Lozano, said.
-Now, security guards asked reporters to turn off their cameras and turn the lenses of their cameras away from the federal building.
+Now, security guards asked reporters to turn off their cameras and turn the lenses away from the federal building.

 Lozano asked Lino to wait for her attorney before walking in.
 When he arrived, the three of them, plus Lino's family, went in together.